ecss

 Ids convey meaning but their CSS selector is a specificity nightmare.
 Use attribute selector to keep the meaning (unicity!) while keeping specificiy at sane levels.
 Other use cases includes form controls & inputs and js managed states (ie: [data-state="active"])

-The use of positioning and display rules should minimized.
+The use of positioning and display rules should be minimized.

 Principles